cssr-tools/plopm/docs/_sources/introduction.rst.txt

 -grid       Set the edgecolors and lw in the matplotlib.pyplot.pcolormesh method, e.g., 'black,1e-3' ('' by default, i.e., no grid).
 -vmin       Set a minimum threshold to remove values in the variable ('' by default).
 -vmax       Set a maximum threshold to remove values in the variable ('' by default).
+-distance   Compute the 'min' or 'max' distance of the variable to a 'sensor' using -s, or to the lateral boundaries ('border'), e.g., '-s 1,2,3 -v 'sgas > 1e-2' -distance max,sensor' computes the maximum distance to the location using a min threshold of 1e-2 to indicate if a cell has gas or not ('' by default).
 -maskthr    Set the threshold for the variable to mask " "('1e-3' by default).
 -interval   Time for the frames in the GIF in milli second ('1000' by default).
 -loop       Set to 1 for infinity loop in the GIF ('0' by default).